saima-tithi/FastViromeExplorer-Doc/index.md

 # Citation
 If you are using our tool, please cite us:

-Saima Sultana Tithi, Roderick V. Jensen, and Liqing Zhang.
-"FastViromeExplorer: A Pipeline for Virus and Phage Identification and Abundance Profiling in Metagenomics Data." bioRxiv (2017): 196998.
+Saima Sultana Tithi, Frank O. Aylward, Roderick V. Jensen, and Liqing Zhang.
+"FastViromeExplorer: a pipeline for virus and phage identification and abundance profiling in metagenomics data."
+PeerJ 6 (2018): e4227.